-We have incurred a significant amount of debt and may in the future enter into additional debt obligations.
-We have issued \$25.0 million Convertible Promissory Notes due May 2020, entered unto a Loan Agreement for a term loan in the aggregate principal amount of \$30.0 million due December 2016 (which may be extended at the lender's discretion) and have Trust Preferred Securities with an outstanding balance of \$8.5 million and Junior Subordinated Notes with an outstanding principal balance of \$62.0 million at December 31, 2015.
+We have a significant amount of debt and may in the future enter into additional debt obligations.
+We have issued \$25.0 million Convertible Promissory Notes due May 2020, entered into a \$40.0 million revolving loan commitment in February 2017 and have Trust Preferred Securities with an outstanding balance of \$8.5 million and Junior Subordinated Notes with an outstanding principal balance of \$62.0 million at December 31, 2016.
 Furthermore, we primarily fund our mortgage originations through warehouse facilities with third-party lenders which are secured by and used to fund residential mortgage loans until such loans are sold.
 Our ability to make scheduled payments on our debt obligations depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
 Our business may not generate cash flow from operations in the future sufficient to service our debt.
 If we are unable to generate cash flow, we may be required to adopt one or more alternatives, such as selling assets, restructuring debt or obtaining additional equity capital on terms that may be unfavorable to us or highly dilutive, any of which may be material to the holders of our common stock.
 We may not be able to engage in any of these activities or engage in these activities on desirable terms, which could have a material adverse effect on our financial condition and results of operations.